How To Tan Safely In A Tanning Bed

 What To Do After Your Tanning Session

 The work is not done yet.
-You may have prepped your skin well, and paid great attention to keeping your skin safe while in the tanning bed, but you still have to put some work in once your tanning session is done to keep your skin protected, hydrated, glowing, and allowing your tan to stay around for longer before fading.
+You may have prepped your skin well and paid great attention to keeping it safe while in the tanning bed, but you still have to put some work in once your tanning session is done to keep your skin protected, hydrated, and glowing, and to allow your tan to last longer before fading.

 - Do not even think about returning to the tanning salon the day after your tanning session.
 Most tanning salons will turn you away, as per the 24-hour tanning policy.
-The tanning process does not stop as you leave the tanning bed, and your skin needs some extra time to further develop the color and to recover from exposure to the UV rays.
-You should wait at least 24 hours before your next tanning session, but to be safe, wait 36-48 hours.
+The tanning process does not stop as you leave the tanning bed, and your skin needs some extra time to further develop the colour and to recover from exposure to the UV rays.
+You should wait at least 24 hours before your next tanning session, but for safety, it’s best to wait 36-48 hours.

 - Use a good tan extender to ensure long-lasting results, keeping your skin hydrated and glowing, allowing your tan to glow.